Mixing Text and Image in SwiftUI

 }

-Using this constructor, we can synthesize complex text more clearly and quickly:
+With this builder, we can more clearly and quickly assemble complex texts:

 Swift